Charles C. A. Baldi

-Charles Carmine Antonio Baldi, (December 2, 1862 – December 28, 1930) was an Italian-American merchant, banker, newspaper publisher, entrepreneur and philanthropist who lived in Philadelphia, Pennsylvania.
+Charles Carmine Antonio Baldi (December 2, 1862 – December 28, 1930) was an Italian-American merchant, banker, newspaper publisher, entrepreneur and philanthropist who lived in Philadelphia, Pennsylvania.

 He immigrated from Italy at age 14 and pursued a career that gained him recognition in the early 1900s as a prominent leader among the growing population of American citizens of Italian descent.
 Baldi further achieved strong relationships with the existing American political and business communities in the greater Philadelphia area that developed from his business enterprises, which included social and philanthropic organizations that centered around supporting the lifestyle of Italian immigrant people to attain improved economic status and preserve traditional cultural heritage while living in the United States.

 Early life

-Baldi was born 1862 in Castelnuovo Cilento, in the province of Salerno, Italy.
+Baldi was born 1862 in Castelnuovo Cilento, in the province of Salerno, Italy, the son of Vito Mario Baldi (1836–1888), and Rosa Galzerano (1840–1922).
 As a boy in Italy, he first distinguished himself by helping to write letters for the peasant women of his town to their relatives in the United States.
 Baldi would learn by reading about the USA in the letters coming back and attributed his fascination with life in the US to the letters.
 He immigrated from Italy to Philadelphia at age 14 with his father and 12-year old brother.
-Later he changed his name to "Charles Carmen Antonio Baldi" and adopted the "C.C.A.
+Later he changed his name to "Charles Carmine Antonio Baldi" and adopted the "C.C.A.
 Baldi" naming convention.